desk and office phone setup

 - Select L to listen to your greeting or select from the other menu items.

-Note: When you record the greeting and accept it, it becomes your main greeting until you go through the menu and disable the greeting.
-Be careful to disable the extended absence greeting until you are ready to use it.
+Note: When you record the greeting and accept it, it then becomes your main greeting until you go through the menu and disable the greeting.
+Be careful to disable the extended absence greeting when not needed.
 When you are ready for it to be used, go to U (User Options), G (Greetings), G (Change Extended Absence Greeting), E (Enable).

 NEED TO MOVE YOUR PHONE?

 If you need to move your phone, please follow the instructions carefully as shown HERE.

 - Calls Received